Dosing 101: 18g vs 20g Baskets – Which One to Use?

 - Too much: No marks at all, puck may be too loose

-The razor tool included with your Breville helps achieve consistent headspace by trimming excess grounds.
+The razor tool that came with your Breville helps achieve consistent headspace by trimming excess grounds.

 Practical Recommendations